Calculating Optimal PV Azimuth and Tilt Angles for Max Output

 Defining Tilt: The Angle to the Sun

 Tilt is the vertical angle of your solar panels relative to the horizontal ground.
 A panel lying flat has a 0° tilt, while a panel mounted vertically has a 90° tilt.
 The purpose of tilting the array is to adjust for the sun’s height in the sky, which varies by latitude and season.
-The general rule of thumb for a fixed-tilt system aiming for optimal year-round production is to set the tilt angle equal to the site’s latitude.
-For example, a home in Denver, Colorado (latitude ~40°N), would have a baseline tilt of 40°.
+A widely used rule of thumb for fixed-tilt systems is to start with a tilt near the site’s latitude (e.g., a site near 40° latitude would typically begin around 40° tilt), but final tilt should be confirmed with a production model.

 Step-by-Step Guide to Determining Optimal PV Azimuth and Tilt